 - Make sure you carefully review anything you are asked to sign.
 The best person to sign a declaration is someone with firsthand knowledge of the business – those in charge of marketing or operations or, in smaller companies, CEOs.
-General Counsels typically do not have enough day-to-day interaction with the physical goods and services to be appropriate candidates for signing declarations and attesting that the goods and services are in actual use in U.S. commerce.
+If you are general counsel for your company, you likely do not have enough day-to-day interaction with the physical goods and services to be an appropriate candidate for signing declarations and attesting that the goods and services are in actual use in U.S. commerce.

 - Although the Medinol standard has been relaxed, remember that the USPTO has instituted a random audit program and new fees for deleting goods and services after a Section 8 Continued Use Declaration is submitted.
 It’s still a recommended and best practice to thoroughly review all your goods and services and delete from the registration any that are not in use when any Section 8/71 declarations are submitted.